Bank of Nova Scotia Grows Holdings in American Tower Co. (REIT) (NYSE:AMT)

 The company also recently disclosed a quarterly dividend, which was paid on Friday, January 14th.
 Stockholders of record on Monday, December 27th were paid a $1.39 dividend.
 This represents a $5.56 annualized dividend and a dividend yield of 2.22%.
 This is a boost from American Tower’s previous quarterly dividend of $1.31.
 The ex-dividend date of this dividend was Thursday, December 23rd.
 American Tower’s dividend payout ratio (DPR) is presently 101.09%.

 A number of equities analysts have recently issued reports on AMT shares.
-Credit Suisse Group increased their price target on American Tower from $324.00 to $328.00 and gave the stock an “outperform” rating in a research report on Friday, October 29th.
-Morgan Stanley dropped their price objective on American Tower from $316.00 to $294.00 and set an “equal weight” rating on the stock in a research report on Wednesday, December 1st.
+Morgan Stanley dropped their price target on American Tower from $316.00 to $294.00 and set an “equal weight” rating on the stock in a research report on Wednesday, December 1st.
+Credit Suisse Group raised their price objective on American Tower from $324.00 to $328.00 and gave the company an “outperform” rating in a research report on Friday, October 29th.
 The Goldman Sachs Group downgraded American Tower from a “buy” rating to a “neutral” rating and dropped their price objective for the company from $298.00 to $281.00 in a research report on Tuesday, January 11th.
-Wells Fargo & Company dropped their price objective on American Tower from $305.00 to $285.00 and set an “overweight” rating on the stock in a research report on Friday, November 19th.
-Finally, KeyCorp raised their price objective on American Tower from $302.00 to $311.00 and gave the company an “overweight” rating in a research report on Friday, October 29th.
+JPMorgan Chase & Co. downgraded American Tower from a “neutral” rating to an “underweight” rating and dropped their price objective for the company from $285.00 to $271.00 in a research report on Wednesday, January 5th.
+Finally, Deutsche Bank Aktiengesellschaft dropped their price objective on American Tower from $295.00 to $288.00 in a research report on Friday, January 21st.
 One research analyst has rated the stock with a sell rating, six have issued a hold rating and ten have given a buy rating to the stock.
 According to data from MarketBeat.com, American Tower presently has a consensus rating of “Buy” and a consensus price target of $291.73.

-In other news, Director Joann A. Reed sold 866 shares of the firm’s stock in a transaction dated Tuesday, November 16th.
-The stock was sold at an average price of $260.50, for a total value of $225,593.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, CFO Rodney M. Smith sold 3,956 shares of the firm’s stock in a transaction dated Thursday, January 13th.
-The stock was sold at an average price of $260.00, for a total value of $1,028,560.00.
+In related news, CFO Rodney M. Smith sold 3,956 shares of American Tower stock in a transaction that occurred on Thursday, January 13th.
+The stock was sold at an average price of $260.00, for a total transaction of $1,028,560.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
+Also, Director Joann A. Reed sold 866 shares of American Tower stock in a transaction that occurred on Tuesday, November 16th.
+The shares were sold at an average price of $260.50, for a total value of $225,593.00.
 The disclosure for this sale can be found here.
 Over the last 90 days, insiders sold 8,412 shares of company stock valued at $2,234,295.
 Company insiders own 0.68% of the company’s stock.

 American Tower Company Profile